 Like countless cities across the world, our city centre has seen a migration of businesses into the suburbs.
 However, that trend is now being reversed.
 New developments, shops and restaurants are opening, bringing life back to the centre.

-The Junction - Newcastle's prestigious shopping village by the sea
+The Junction - Newcastle's boutique shopping village

 Stockton - For maritime history and a spectacular coastal landscape

 A short ferry ride away from Newcastle is Stockton.
 Stockton has a rich maritime history and has seen over 100 ships wrecked on its shores, one of which has been incorporated into the 'Shipwreck Walk' along Stockton Breakwall.
 Stockton is also famous for its massive sand dunes, the largest moving coastal sand mass in the southern hemisphere.
 The sand dunes have formed the background of many films, including the popular Australian 'Mad Max' films.
 It's also a popular spot for four wheel driving and sand boarding tours.